 To help you teach your family/friends how to tie knots correctly, purchase and print out “Tying and Using Knots” e-lesson and keep it on board for easy reference and practice.

-One knot tied incorrectly can cost you a fortune; whereas, the e-lesson is only $11.95 with step-by-step instructions and diagrams to tie the 6 knots every boater should know, including these two, over 66 pages.
+One knot tied incorrectly can cost you a fortune; whereas, this lesson with step-by-step instructions and diagrams to tie the 6 knots every boater should know, including these two, over 66 pages.

 It will pay for itself almost immediately.